nccgroup/Cyber-Defence/Intelligence/Exchange/README.md

 # Microsoft's
 we originally generated these on Saturday March 6th, 2021.

-as of late Sunday (7th) / early Monday (8th) UTC Microsoft released  their own master set:
+as of early Monday (8th) UTC Microsoft released  their own master set:

 * https://github.com/microsoft/CSS-Exchange/tree/main/Security/Baselines